mojomanphx/BlackJack-school-project/README.md

   _This portion of the project involved analyzing game board after each interaction and make appropriate decisions about game continuation and conclusion._

-  There were several functions that were needed analyze the following
+  There were several functions that were needed to analyze/complete the following
    * Check player score to ensure they did not exceed 21.
    * Analyze game board upon completion to decide winner.
    * Track wins by both player and dealer.

+## Thoughts
+**_I really feel like this project is the best use of my overall skills as a programmer._**
+1. _It combines the concepts of object orientations in the way that I built the program._
+ * _Each section/function was able to be psuedocoded, written, tested and debugged before being added to the final product._
+ * _This decreased my overall debugging time.
+2. _It features a firm understanding of decision making processes._
+ * _Showcases several do...while, if...else, and for loops both seperately and nested to make many decisions throughtout the game process.
+3. _It has a robust container system that utilizes many different nested container types to ensure a clean look and consistent play while ensuring full_
+_user interaction.

+**_I only had a week to work on three programs so there are several things I would improve._**
+1. _I feel like the container could be more polished offering animations and graphics for suites and cards._
+2. _the Ace of any suite is solely worth 11 instead of either the normal 11 and 1._